raulfanc/gradebook_app/Documents/os.env.md

 Remember to share the `.env` file or the environment variables with your team members securely, so they can configure their development environments accordingly.

+---
+# SMTP setup
+when setting up email service, also recommended to use this practice, see [SMTP GMail](SMTP_Gmail)